-For the BOJ-NET (FTS), operation manuals setting out the business processing procedures to be followed by participants are published on the Bank's website to make them easily accessible to participants.16
+The rules and procedures for the BOJ-NET (FTS) stipulate the operational procedures to be followed by the users and the procedures on exceptional occasions such as system disruptions.
+These manuals are available on the Bank's website and easily accessible to participants.